nicklaw5/stack-1/README.md

 ## Future Improvements

-- Add TLS termination to both the ALB and the NLB
 - Don't provision the Route53 zone in Stack 3.
 It should have it's own stack.
 - Don't provision the RDS instance in Stack 3.
-It should have it's own stack.
+It should have it's own stack for data retention purposes.
+- Add additional network restrictions with VPC and subnet ACLs.
+For this small example, the VPC, subnet and peering connection route tables serve as rudimentary network boundaries.